ConceptMaster: Multi-Concept Video Customization on Diffusion Transformer Models Without Test-Time Tuning

 \subsection{Multi-Concept Embeddings Injection Manner}

-In section~\ref{method:MCInjection}, our ConceptMaster introduces a standalone MC-Injector to integrate the multi-concept multi-modal representation into the diffusion models.
+In section~\ref{method:MCInjection}, our ConceptMaster introduces a standalone MC-Injector to integrate the multi-concept visual-text aligned representation into the diffusion models.
 Some previous methods, represented as BLIP-Diffusion~\cite{li2024blip} and IP-Adapter~\cite{ye2023ip}, the former combines visual embeddings with textual caption embeddings as the whole condition representation, while the latter encodes the whole image as visual embeddings and aggregates into models by a decoupled cross-attention layer.
 However, in multi-concept scenarios, merging multi-modal features as the whole conditions can make it challenging to distinguish the semantic meanings among different identities.
 In addition, integrating all visual concepts on one image is not the optimal choice for multi-concept representation, especially when they contain similar visual appearances.
 We conduct the above two integration approaches of the multi-concept embeddings on our text-to-video generation models with the same training data for ConceptMaster.
 In Tab.~\ref{table:DifferentTech} and Fig.~\ref{fig:Technique}, we can see that when customizing multiple concepts, both these two methods can hardly maintain the concept fidelity and deal with the identity decoupling problem.
-Additionally, when merging the textual and visual embeddings, the instruction following ability is also unsatisfactory.
-The generated video has a sense of splicing, and the dynamic degree is significantly reduced, as the original text cross-attention layer is influenced by the additional visual embeddings.
+Additionally, when merging the textual and visual embeddings, the dynamic degree is significantly reduced, as the original text cross-attention layer is influenced by the additional visual embeddings.
 Therefore, our designed ConceptMaster adopts the optimal solution to inject the decoupled multi-concept embeddings into the diffusion models.